Venture building isn’t just something Fortune 500 companies, research universities, and states are exploring today.

 Success is ultimately earned after launching a selection of companies using 'near-perfect' info (from accrued experience through innovation experimentation and careful analysis of startup concepts).

-Not every startup will become a unicorn.
+Not every startup will become a unicorn that changes the world.
 All venture capital firms, yours included, know this all too well.

 But a commitment to appraising company ideas regularly and bringing the top ones to market with the aid of a venture-building partner (ideally through the venture studio model) is how your VC can augment its outside investment efforts and add more strong bets to its portfolio.